-Adam Bryant has been the College Chaplain for the past 13 years.
+Adam Bryant has been a College Chaplain for the past 14 years.
 Adam can often be found on the basketball court, at school camps, hanging out at the breakfast club and playing downball on the quadrangle - all with the intention of developing positive connections with students.
 With the help of volunteers Adam runs lunchtime programs which assist students in feeling connected to the college community and helps to build further connections with their peers and staff.